rh-mobb/aro-workshop-content/aro-content/app/3-scale-app.md

   * maxUnavailable is the number of pods can be unavailable during a disruption.

+!!! note
-**NOTE** A maxUnavailable of 0% or 0 or a minAvailable of 100% or equal to the number of replicas is permitted but can block nodes from being drained.
+    A maxUnavailable of 0% or 0 or a minAvailable of 100% or equal to the number of replicas is permitted but can block nodes from being drained.

 Create PBD.yaml file with the following yaml.